fniessink/toisto/README.md

 ]
 ```

-Each deck is a list of entries.
+Each topic is a list of entries.
 There are two types of entries:
 1. A translation entry.
 Translation entries are a mappings with exactly two language key-value pairs.
 The key is a language identifier.
 Currently "en" for English, "fi" for Finnish, and "nl" for Dutch are supported.
 Each language identifier has a value that is either a string or a list of strings.
 The values are words, phrases, or sentences in the language indicated by the key.
 2. A noun entry.
 The entry is a mapping with `singular` and `plural` as keys and translation entries as values.
 It represents a noun with singular and plural versions in English, Finnish, and Dutch.